dataminer-site/dataminer-site.github.io/docs/archive/0.8/extensions/sqlite.md

 ## Usage

-To make a SQLite file accessible to DuckDB, use the `ATTACH` statement, which supports read & write, or the older `sqlite_attach` function
+To make a SQLite file accessible to dataminer, use the `ATTACH` statement, which supports read & write, or the older `sqlite_attach` function

 For example with the bundled `sakila.db` file:
 ```sql